 Field-hunting tip

-Look in dolomitic marble country — that is the host setting where nowackiite typically forms.
+Look in dolomitic marble country, the host setting where nowackiite typically forms.
 If you start seeing dolomite, realgar, pyrite in float, you are in the right ground.
 Field specimens usually show a trigonal pyramidal crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.